Republic of Korea Army Special Warfare Command: Assassination Brigade

 Due to rapidly increasing threats from the North, South Korea announced the reorganization of a special forces brigade by the end of 2017, with the sole purpose of assassinating high-ranking members of the DPRK's leadership in the event of a war.
 Tasked with the "Decapitation Missions" the new brigade, organized along the lines of the 75th Ranger Regiment, consisting of roughly 1,000 men would be formed by the end of 2017 and would be deployed directly to Pyongyang in an event of a war on the Korean peninsula.
 This was seen as part of South Korea's continued development of their own preemptive strike protocol.

 The 13th Brigade was selected to be reorganized and rearmed for the role originally scheduled for 2019, but advancement of the nuclear and missile capabilities of the North has progressed faster than expected.
 On December 1, 2017, the unit was created as planned.
 The new 13th Special Missions Brigade and held its founding ceremony.
 The new unit will be equipped with special weapons capable of underwater and ground combat operations, a special rifle for grenade launchers and other means of transport suitable for air, sea and underwater infiltration such as special operations transport aircraft.
-It was reported that the elite U.S. naval special missions unit DEVGRU, also known as SEAL Team Six, will provide training and have an advisory role to help the brigade prepare for its assassination missions.
+It was reported that the elite U.S. naval special missions unit DEVGRU, also known as SEAL Team Six, as well as the British Army's Elite Special Air Service will provide training and have an advisory role to help the brigade prepare for its assassination missions.